aws-solutions-library-samples/guidance-for-managing-aws-quotas-through-automation/README.md

     5.2.
 Provide  the required parameters -

    * AWSOrganizationId - Organization Id for your AWS Organizations.
-   * ConfigBucket - S3 bucket containing the Lambda package and templates.
-   * ConfigFile - S3 bucket containing the Lambda package and templates.
+   * ConfigFile - JSON Config file name for QuotaGuard configuration.
-   * LambdaBucket - S3 bucket containing the Lambda package and templates.
+   * DeploymentBucket - S3 bucket containing the Lambda package and templates.
-   * LambdaPrefix - The prefix of the S3 bucket containing the Lambda package and templates.
+   * DeploymentBucketPrefix - The prefix of the S3 bucket containing the Lambda package and templates.
    * OrganizationalUnits - List of OUs for which you want to monitor Quotas.
    * QuotaThresholdEventNotificationEmail - Email Address of an Admin who will receive notifications of Quota Threshold Exceeded Events.
    * RegionList - List of AWS Regions to monitor quota of resources.